George H.W. Bush sees 'Hamilton' in Houston, wears socks inspired by musical

 FORMER PRESIDENT GEORGE H.W.
 BUSH HONORS LATE WIFE'S COMMITMENT TO LITERACY BY WEARING SOCKS WITH BOOKS

-The 41st U.S. president attended the Broadway performance weeks after being released from the hospital earlier this month.
-Bush was hospitalized on April 22 after contracting “an infection that spread to his blood,” family spokesman Jim McGrath said.
+The 41st U.S. president attended the musical performance weeks after being released from the hospital earlier this month.
+Bush was hospitalized on April 22 after contracting “an infection that spread to his blood,” McGrath said.

 He was admitted to Houston Methodist Hospital a day after the funeral of his wife, former first lady Barbara Bush, who died at age 92.